timharek/everyday-privacy/report.md

 ---
 # Introduction
 <!-- TODO -->
-The goal of this project is to teach everyone about online privacy and security, by securing their accounts and removing unnecessary data.
+The goal of this project is to educate everyday folks about online privacy and security, by securing their accounts and removing unnecessary data, and show what information is being collected.

 # Website
 <!-- TODO -->